-For 71 years, the attention of the world have set over Costa Rica for our emblem of peace, thanks to the abolishment of the army on December 1st, 1948.
+For 71 years, the attention of the world has set over Costa Rica for our emblem of peace, thanks to the abolishment of the army on December 1st, 1948.

 We designed a setup in accordance to the celebration of such an important date in our history: an involving experience from ground and above, bringing together video, light, sound and interaction over a great venue, Plaza de la Democracia (Democracy and Army Abolishment park).

 Under the concept “impossible”, our team developed audiovisual content to commemorate the most important act in our history, shining the light over our culture, one that allows possible the greatest achievements.